 - Help to keep your home cooler in the summer, particularly two story homes.

 - Systems that run on duct work can cool more efficiently.
-The ducts don’t have to be run through the attic or roof space.
+The ducts don’t have to be run through a hot attic or roof space.

 - Dry out the attic space, removing moisture and preventing moisture build-up in winter months.

 - Roof vents prolong the life of the roof and items in the attic space.
 Materials are better preserved as the moisture is removed

 There are a number of roof vent options to choose from.
 Which one you choose may depend on various factors.